Skip to Content

 One of the best places to stay in Asheville, The Village Hotel is centrally located on the property – in Antler Hill Village – with moderate prices and spa access.

-The amenities are plentiful, and The Village Hotel has a pool as well as its own restaurant, Village Social.
+The amenities are plentiful, and The Village Hotel has an outdoor pool as well as its own restaurant, Village Social.
 Village Social serves breakfast, lunch, and dinner – with a kids’ menu.

 Think Southern and traditional American favorites.
 Egg platters for breakfast, sandwiches, soups, and salads for lunch, and pot roast, steak, and salmon for dinner.

-The Kitchen Cafe even boasts gourmet lattes and sandwiches as you check-in.
+Another great Biltmore dining option, The Kitchen Cafe boasts gourmet lattes and sandwiches, perfect if you are famished upon check-in.

 If you are visiting or staying at The Village Hotel, we also recommend lunch or dinner at Cedric’s Tavern.
 Their seasonal cocktails are divine.

-And, keep in mind that Biltmore is kid-friendly, especially with the large playground, Bike Barn – perfect for low-key mountain biking, live demonstrations, and the farmyard.
+And, keep in mind that Biltmore is largely family-friendly, especially with the large playground, Bike Barn – perfect for low-key mountain biking, live demonstrations, and the farmyard.

 The Inn On Biltmore Estate

-If you are looking for places to stay in Asheville that will have you feeling like a Vanderbilt, Biltmore is where it’s at.
+If you are looking for places to stay in Asheville that will have you feeling like a Vanderbilt, The Inn On Biltmore Estate is it.
+This is a luxury 4-star hotel and costs more than their Village Hotel.

 AAAForbes Travel GuideTravel + Leisure, and Condé Nast also love up on this Asheville accommodation.

-The Inn has the most conveniences out of the estate properties, including those coveted mountain views.
+The Inn has the most conveniences out of the estate properties, including views of the beautiful Blue Ridge Mountains.
 Each suite is named after one of George Vanderbilt’s friends or relatives.

 Just keep your eye on their dress codes, especially in the evening.
 Flip flops and denim won’t fly here after dark.